 Felt et al. (2011) analyzed the Android source code to pinpoint API permission leaks.
 They found that a lot of Android applications are overprivileged because developers fail to understand the privileges referred in the Android API documentation.
 In addition, Linares-Vásquez et al. (2013) examined the implementation of different Android API versions and argued that heavy bug fixes and changes in the API have negative impact on the ratings of Android third-party applications.
 Maji et al. (2010) also explored two mobile operating systems, Android and Symbian, and grouped their bugs based on bug reports from issue tracking systems.
-Their categorized appropriate source code bug fixes.
+Their categories were associated with the system segments where the bugs were manifested.
+Then, they categorized appropriate source code bug fixes.
 In this study, we judge the Android API from many different angles (design and implementation), based on the causes of the manifested application crashes.
 We add to the previously discussed works by pinpointing insufficient documentation about method exceptions and missing fault recovery mechanisms of the provided interfaces.